nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

+**Note:** Names which are very long may not be fully displayed in the detailed person view, as displaying it would compromise the aesthetic of the User Interface and overall user experience.
+The person can still be identified through other information such as their phone number, email, and relationship.

 **Tip:**
 * All parameters `NAME`, `PHONE_NUMBER`, `EMAIL`, `RELATIONSHIP` must be present.
 * **Names** should only contain alphanumeric characters and spaces, and it should not be blank.